overdrivemachines/csci580-fall13/Project2/README.md

 This program generates:

-* Sequence of States
+* Sequence of States (B for Balanced or L for Loaded)
-* Sequence of Observations based on the states
+* Sequence of Observations based on the states (0 for Tails or 1 for Heads)

 Length of the sequence can be specified as an argument.
 Default sequence length is 20.